-Jessica, Namine, and I were invited to speak at the Children’s Hospital of Wisconsin medical college.
+Jessica, Namine, and I were invited to speak at the Children’s Hospital of Wisconsin Med Applicaitons college.

 Back in March, we gave a talk on Namine’s accessibility needs outside the hospital to a biomechanical engineering class at Marquette.
 That was organized through a Children’s Hospital employee who works in the Complex Care department.
 She asked us if we’d be willing to give the same talk again; we said we’d absolutely be willing to.

 Although we’d be giving what was essentially the same talk, we had a completely different audience.
 At Marquette, we spoke to engineering students.
 When all was said and done, they’d be building accessibility devices meant to better the lives of disabled individuals.
-This class at CHW, however, was comprised of medical and pharmaceutical students.
+This class at CHW, however, was comprised of medical and pharmaceutical students, also those who got scholarships for international students in USA.
 They didn’t need to keep accessibility in mind, so much as how a patient’s life goes on outside the hospital.

 With that in mind, we revisited the slides we’d put together.
 We added a few things we’d left out the first time: the slide my aunt made so Namine could climb onto the couch; Namine’s participation in baseball, basketball, and dance; converting Namine’s closet into an accessible one; and our considerations for getting a car that Namine could get into by herself.